codemaker2015/unity3d-websocket-webgl-demo/README.md

 Hybrid event-driven WebSocket implementation for Unity 3D.

 It automatically compiles browser or native implementation based on project's target platform.
-Native implementation is using [WebSocketSharp](https://github.com/sta/websocket-sharp) library (must be downloaded separately - see below).
+Native implementation is using [WebSocketSharp](https://github.com/sta/websocket-sharp) library.
 For the browser implementation the custom emscripten JSLIB is used.

 ![demo](Demos/demo.gif)